NaN-code01/Small_Projects_Collection/Python/Udemy_Learn Python by coding 10 mini projects/001_Finance_Calculator/README.md

 ## Notes

+- ‼️This code is mostly written in Indonesian (variable names, prompts, and comments).
+Users who are not familiar with the Indonesian language may find it harder to read or modify the code.
 - The program requires all inputs to be positive numbers.
 - Currency symbol can be changed by editing the function parameter `mata_uang` in the `kalkulasi_keuangan` function.

-## Warning

-⚠️ This code is mostly written in Indonesian (variable names, prompts, and comments).
-Users who are not familiar with the Indonesian language may find it harder to read or modify the code.

 ## Requirements